Jump to a section:

 You need to enroll in the Global Market Access (GMA) program for Canada if you:

-- Plan to export CCOF certified NOP organic products to Canada from the US or Mexico.
+- Export NOP organic products to Canada from the United States or Mexico.

-- Plan to export CCOF certified COR organic products to the US from Canada.
+- Export COR organic products to the United States from Canada.

 - Design labels for NOP products that will be sold in Canada.

-- Design labels for COR products that will be sold in the US.
+- Design labels for COR products that will be sold in the United States.

 - Sell CCOF certified organic products to any buyer who requires international verification certification.